Urban explorations get stronger with the Hunter 350

 5. Mattanchery Palace

-Also known by the name Dutch palace, this Portuguese palace stands out with its architecture and historical significance.
-It gets quadrangular architecture with a centre courtyard, as with any OG Kerala Nalukettu.
+Also known by the name Dutch Palace, this Portuguese palace stands out with its architecture and historical significance.
+It gets quadrangular architecture with a center courtyard, as with any OG Kerala Nalukettu.
 This is quite a great place to be at and is therefore highly sought-after by tourists.

 Distance from City: 15 km

 Estimated time of commute: 40 minutes

 Don’t hesitate to tour these places on your Hunter 350 the next time you’re in Kochi, if not on this World Tourism Day!